 Listen and control audio with your AirPods Max

 When you put your AirPods Max on your head while you're playing audio on your device, your AirPods Max play the audio from your device automatically.
 If you remove AirPods Max from your head, audio pauses.
 If you put them back on your head within 15 seconds, play resumes automatically.
-AirPods Max also pause audio if you lift one earphone off your head.
+AirPods Max also pause audio if you lift one earphone off of your head.

-Your AirPods Max ear cushions are marked with L and R. Make sure you place the left earphone on your left ear and the right earphone on your right ear to enjoy the best sound quality and performance.
+Your AirPods Max ear cushions are marked with L and R. Make sure to place the left earphone on your left ear and the right earphone on your right ear to enjoy the best sound quality and performance.

 Store your AirPods Max in the Smart Case to help preserve battery charge.
 Storing AirPods Max loose in your bag can result in damage.

-To connect to the in-flight entertainment system on a plane, plug a Lightning to 3.5mm Audio Cable into your AirPods Max to use them in wired mode.
+To connect to the in-flight entertainment system on a plane, plug a Lightning to 3.5 mm Audio Cable into your AirPods Max to use them in wired mode.